What are the pros and cons of DaaS?

 Less control

 Security is a significant factor in both the pros and cons of DaaS.
 Because having all resources in a single location -- such as a DaaS vendor's public cloud -- can help security, DaaS might seem like the most secure desktop virtualization option.
-Additionally, some organizations might prefer the security that a vendor can guarantee rather than having to trust IT staff to maintain a perfect security posture.
+Additionally, some organizations might prefer the security a vendor can guarantee rather than trusting IT staff to maintain a perfect security posture.
 However, some IT teams might be better prepared to handle their organization's unique security strategy than a third-party provider, and admins must consider cloud security concerns with DaaS.